fusecodecamp2017/IntroductionTo3DPrinting/Straight Spinner.md

  - Use the extrude function to extrude the solid part of the spinner up 7.1mm.
- - Use the filet function to add a fillet to the top and bottom edge of the spinner.
+ - Use the filet function to add a filet to the top and bottom edge of the spinner.
 It should be about a 2mm filet.

 ![enter image description here](https://github.com/fusecodecamp2017/IntroductionTo3DPrinting/blob/master/Straight%20Spinner%20-%20Part%203.jpg)